flitbit/diff/Readme.md

 ### `diff`

 The `diff` function calculates the difference between two objects.
-In version `0.1.7` you can supply your own `prefilter` function as the 3rd arguement and control which properties are ignored while calculating differences throughout the object graph.
+In version `0.1.7` you can supply your own `prefilter` function as the 3rd argument and control which properties are ignored while calculating differences throughout the object graph.

 **Arguments**